 The Man Who Invented Christmas compellingly dramatizes Charles Dickens’ experience writing and publishing A Christmas Carol in the amazingly short time of six weeks in the winter of 1843.
 At the lowest point of his early career, Dickens was greatly in need of producing a new novel that would boost both his own self confidence as a writer and his bank account.

 The movie portrays two primary influences for his Carol.
-The first was a desire to rebuild in people the spirit of Christmas, which at that time had sunk to the level of second-rate holiday.
+The first was a desire to rebuild in people the spirit of Christmas.
+Christmas at that time had sunk to the level of second-rate holiday.
 His goal for the book was to revive the season of good cheer.
 The second influence was his subconscious need to confront his traumatic childhood.
 After his family was thrown in debtor’s prison due to his father’s inability to manage money, twelve-year-old Charles spent a miserable time living alone and working in a grimy, depressing bootblack factory.
 In order to accomplish his goal of celebrating Christmas, Dickens needed to believe that people can change.
 Out of those two influences grew one of the most enduring works of Western literature.

 And if he’d listened to his publishers, it might not have happened at all.